Dyche and Everton desperately need three points against Eagles this weekend

 However, although the young midfielder Tim Iroegbunam - who came the other way earlier in the transfer window - has done well enough, he is still young and inexperienced.

-Everton host Palace and then Newcastle United in their next two matches and if they could somehow find a way to get at least four points from these games before the next international break, that would take some pressure off the team, and the manager.
+Everton host Palace and then Newcastle United in their next two matches and if they could find a way to get at least four points from these games before the next international break, that would take some pressure off the team, and the manager.

-Because of course Dyche is under very close scrutiny given another horrendous start to the season and more citicism of his tactics and in-game changes.
+Because of course Dyche is under very close scrutiny given another horrendous start to the season and more citicism of his defensive tactics and in-game changes.